-From Renee on July 3rd, 2008 in General Remodel
+From Dean Dowd on July 03, 2008 in General Remodel

 Probably the most important tool in a construction project is a complete and detailed set of plans and specifications.
 A well-thought out design incorporates aesthetics, flow, and function.
 Aesthetics are what you see: the stones, wood, and paints.
 Flow involves traffic patterns, work area ergonomics, and ease of movement throughout the project.
 Function takes into account proximity of doorways, work stations, ventilation, lighting, durability, and service.

 There are generally two types of plans that are offered by design pros:

 Builders Set, which generally lacks details and addresses only the structural and size issues.
 These plans are sometimes used by speculative builders, who just need plans to submit to Building and Safety and will be making the decisions on the finishes (tile, flooring, doors, etc.) as they build the project out.
 These plans cost far less money than a complete set of plans.